Why I Write Fantasy

 Fantasy is fun!

 It’s also enjoyable strictly from the writing standpoint.
-Fantasy worlds allow symbolism and metaphor to really help us explore concepts, which I love.
+Fantasy worlds allow symbolism and metaphor to really help explore concepts, which I love.
 By creating unique realms, or by altering the one we already occupy, I can infuse deeper meaning into the story I’m telling.
 Whether exploring social issues, personal growth, or existential questions, fantasy allows me to take abstract ideas and make them more concrete, without even necessarily approaching those topics directly.

 We need more wonder.